 - Samsung Pay

-In terms of fitness, the Galaxy Watch will recognise six activities automatically comprising walking, running, cycling, elliptical, rowing and dynamic workout, but there are around 40 other exercises that can be started manually too.
-As you might expect, all the data goes into Samsung Health.
+In terms of fitness, the Galaxy Watch will recognise six activities automatically: walking, running, cycling, elliptical, rowing and dynamic workout.
+But there are around 40 other exercises that can be started manually too.
+As you might expect, all the data syncs with Samsung Health.

-The Galaxy Watch will also track your sleep, creating a log including four stages of sleep and it can monitor stress levels and provide guided breathing as well, all of which fitness trackers like the Fitbit Charge 2 are able to do.
+The Galaxy Watch will also track your sleep, creating a log including four stages of sleep.
+It can also monitor stress levels and provide guided breathing, all of which fitness trackers like the Fitbit Charge 2 offer too.

-In terms of other features, the Galaxy Watch is compatible with various apps including Spotify and Uber, allowing you to listen to your favourite playlists with wireless headphones and order an Uber from your wrist using the GPS.
-Samsung Pay is also on board, as you would expect, allowing you to pay for items up to £30 with your watch even if you don't have your wallet with you.
+In terms of other features, the Galaxy Watch is compatible with various apps including Spotify and Uber, allowing you to listen to your favourite playlists with wireless headphones and order an Uber from your wrist.
+Samsung Pay is also on board, allowing you to pay for items up to £30 with your watch - even if you don't have your wallet with you.